TFL Bylaws

 Membership

-A. Membership is open to anyone who has a desire to join, regardless of sex, race, religion or sexual orientation, providing there are enough openings to accomodate new members.
+A. Membership is open to anyone who has a desire to join, regardless of sex, race, religion or sexual orientation, providing there are enough openings to accommodate new members.

 B. At no time will the number of TFL teams be more than half the number of National Football League teams.